Roasted Kabocha, Vegan Friendly

 Contrasting Textures & Colors

 Both Robin and I were drawn to the contrasting colors and textures of this dish.
-Kabocha squash, which is called Jap Pumpkin on the Monash University Smartphone App, is rich and creamy in addition to being the most gorgeous deep orange color.
+Kabocha squash, which is also referred to as Japanese Pumpkin on the Monash University Smartphone App, is rich and creamy in addition to being the most gorgeous deep orange color.

 If you are looking for other delicious low FODMAP vegetarian side dishes you can find some here.